You know, I'm looking at my email during the break here and I'm being told by a lot of people they had no idea that French cops were unarmed.

 So, look, I'm going to spend a little bit more time on this.

-I'm going to tell you what this guy said, some of it in his op-ed, and there are other things in the news.
+I'm going to tell you what this guy said, some of it in his op-ed.

-This story with the pedophile, Palm Beach, Bill Clinton continues to percolate out there.
+This story with the pedophile, Palm Beach, Bill Clinton, continues to percolate out there.

 It's percolating.

-The drive by is ignoring it so forth.
+The drive-by's ignoring it so far.

-Plus, there's your phone call.
+Plus, there's your phone calls.

-Hang in there, be tough.
+Hang in there, beat up.

-America's real anchor man, doing the job that drive-by media has failed to do for the last 30 years.
+America's real anchor man doing the job that drive-by media has failed to do for the last 30 years.

-Also America's truth detector and a doctor of democracy.
+Also, America's truth detector and a doctor of democracy.

-Saratoga Springs.
+Back to the phone, Saratoga Springs.

-This Jim, great to have you on the program.
+Great to have you on the program.

 Hello, sir.